tiffanyyv/classmates/README.md

 npm install
 ```

-Runs development server + webpack:
+Runs development server:
 ```bash
 npm run dev
 ```
 Will be running on [http://localhost:3000](http://localhost:3000)
-This script will also auto refresh the page whenever you make changes.
+This script will also run webpack and auto refresh the page whenever you make changes.

 ### Code ettique
 - Each component and page directory should have a clear "entry point" i.e. should have an index.js file or a file with the same name as the directory
 - Use descriptive naming for components, functions, and variables
   - EX) An api request for course information: getCourse vs getCourseInfoById
-  - EX)
+  - EX) className="container" vs className="calendar-container"
+- Consistent across modules
+  - EX) backend uses callbacks OR promises OR async await, not a mix
+- CSS: We will be using CSS modules.
+Will discuss how front end team wants to handle the file placement during meeting time

 ### Where to do your work
 #### Backend